MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-wu-settings.md

 ### Enable client-side targeting

 Specifies the target group name or names that should be used to receive updates from an intranet Microsoft update service.
+This allows admins to configure device groups that will receive different updates from sources like WSUS or SCCM.

 This Group Policy setting can be found under **Computer Configuration\Administrative Templates\Windows Components\Windows update\Enable client-side targeting**.
 If the setting is set to **Enabled**, the specified target group information is sent to the intranet Microsoft update service which uses it to determine which updates should be deployed to this computer.